Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-119:
+New in this latest version release-120:

 1.)
-The last PQS patch somehow broke a single mod (JNSQ).
-The way in which the breakage occured was for a long time a mystery, but we finally narrowed it down to the atlas shader applying to a parameter (createColors) that is used on Kerbin and is now somehow forced on on Kerbin templates after the PQS fix.
-This is not a widely used parameter, so the workaround we have developed is to force createColors off on modded Kerbin worlds.
-Feedback welcome.
+The last patch featured a nice regression where gas giants turned Jool green.
+Fixed.
+Now some sleep.

 Known Bugs: